VishalKumar-GitHub/VishalKumar-GitHub/README.md

 ---
 ### Currently Learning

-- LLMs & RAG pipelines using LangChain & Groq
+- LLMs and RAG pipelines using LangChain & Groq
 - Real-time ML deployment on edge devices
 - Multimodal AI agent design with ReAct and LangGraph